udo-munk/z80pack/doc/README-cpm.txt

 	and CP/M for text files.
 The user number 0-15 is optional.

 cpmw:
-	Uses cpmstools to write a file to a CP/M disk image.
+	Uses cpmtools to write a file to a CP/M disk image.
 	Usage: cpmw [-t] drive [user:]file
 	Option -t does the text file conversions between UNIX and CP/M for text files.
 The user number 0-15 is optional.